pingcap/tidb-dev-guide/src/understand-tidb/memory-management-mechanism.md

 ### Rate Limit

 TiDB supports dynamic memory control for the operator that reads data.
 By default, this operator uses the maximum number of threads that `tidb_disql_scan_concurrency` allows to read data.
 When the memory usage of a single SQL execution exceeds `tidb_mem_quota_query` each time, the operator that reads data stops one thread.

-In implementation, we use `rateLimitAction` to dynamically control the data reading speed of `TableReader`.
+We use `rateLimitAction` to dynamically control the data reading speed of `TableReader`.

 ### Spill Disk